JadenBresciaVillanova/local-llm/README.md

 ## Project Journey & Challenges

-The inspiration for this project came from discovering Ollama and a curiosity to compare local open-source LLMs against cloud giants like ChatGPT and Claude.
+The inspiration for this project came from discovering Ollama and a curiosity to compare local open-source LLMs against cloud giants like ChatGPT, Gemini and Claude.
 I wanted to understand the full stack, from hardware to a custom UI.

 This initial curiosity quickly evolved into building a private, full-stack AI platform.
 I started with the RAG concept, allowing users to select specific files as context.
 Next, I added the agentic workflow with its router model to handle varying prompt complexity.
 The frontend was built with Next.js and TypeScript, and secure GitHub OAuth2 was added for access control.
 Finally, to understand performance, I integrated a full observability stack with Kafka, Prometheus, and Grafana.